adrielcafe/pufferdb/README.md

 ## Getting Started

 ### Import to your project
-1. Add the JitPack repository to your build file
-Add it in your root build.gradle at the end of repositories:
+1. Add the JitPack repository in your root build.gradle at the end of repositories:

 ```gradle
 allprojects {